This is the fourteenth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

-Her words were warm, but the way she said them reminded me of how the popular girls in middle school used to speak to me whenever they spotted a new novel amongst my stack of textbooks.
+Her words were warm, but the way she said them reminded me of how the popular kids in middle school used to speak to me whenever they spotted a new novel amongst my stack of textbooks.
 That looks so interesting.
 You’ll have lots of fun reading it this weekend, won’t you?
 No parties or homework to distract you.
 Playful but sharp, on high alert for any signs of weakness or hurt, dispatching little compliments that stung all the same.

 I shrugged off the familiar stiffness in my spine — an echo of Nicole, who never knew how to respond in these sorts of situations.
 Kayleigh’s little barb was no match for my newfound confidence.
 I was Helena Holloway, Instagram star, NipNop celebrity, soon-to-be author, potential startup executive.
 If she wanted to get under my skin, she was going to have to do a lot better than making subtle digs at my interests.

 I joined Nevaeh by the circular installation in the middle of the room.
 A massive golden sphere hung from a threadlike cable, dropping down into an enclosed circular pit a few feet below where we stood.
 A pendulum.
 The ground of the pit looked like a compass of some sort, with numbers around the perimeter; at the far end sat a set of little brown pegs.
 Back and forth the ball swung, knocking over a few pegs in the process.
 I thought about what it would be like to climb on top of the orb, riding it à la Miley Cyrus.
 Then I thought about being in the pit myself, watching the thing come barrelling towards me.